Dollars (film): Production

 Principal photography for $ took place at Bendestorf Studio is Hamburg, West Germany from early January to early May 1971, and location shooting took place in that city as well.
 The building depicted as the exterior of the bank was actually the Kunsthalle, Hamburg's principal museum of art.
 The route followed in the chase scenes realistically takes the viewer through many of the city's locales.
 Other locations in Hamburg include the Reeperbahn — the city's red-light district — and the Salambo Cabaret nightclub.

-Other filming locations included Munich, Norway, the Pacific Coast Highway and the Hotel Del Coronado in San Diego, California.
+Other filming locations included Munich, Norway, the Pacific Coast Highway and the Hotel del Coronado near San Diego, California.

 Warren Beatty was injured while filming the train sequence, which caused him to miss at least two days of shooting.

-Tribute

-The scene where Joe tells Dawn there has never been such a robbery as what he is planning is a homage to the scene in Double Indemnity when the insurance investigator played by Edward G. Robinson lectures his boss that there has never been an instance of someone committing suicide by jumping off the back of a slow-moving train.

 Soundtrack

 The soundtrack to the film was composed and produced by Quincy Jones, with performances by Little Richard, Roberta Flack and Doug Kershaw, in addition to featuring the Don Elliot Voices throughout the score.
-Among Jones' bouncy, funky instrumental songs, his track "Snow Creatures" has been heavily sampled by numerous hip hop artists, including Gang Starr and Common Sense.
+Among Jones' bouncy, funky instrumental songs, his track "Snow Creatures" has been heavily sampled by numerous hip-hop artists, including Gang Starr and Common.
+Additionally, "Kitty with the Bent Frame" was sampled in "Shook Ones, Part II" by Mobb Deep from their 1995 album The Infamous.

 Little Richard sings "Money Is" and "Do It to It", both with music and lyrics by Quincy Jones, while Roberta Flack sings "When You're Smiling (The Whole World Smiles with You)", with music and lyrics by Mark Fisher, Joe Goodwin and Larry Shay.